 What is affiliate marketing?

-Affiliate marketing is the model where you promote someone else’s products, but you are not making the final sale.
+Affiliate marketing is the model for promoting someone else's products, but you are not making the final sale.
 Here's a great infographic to make it more clear:

 With this business model, your goal is to refer customers via your website or social media pages to another business you feel has value.

 The process is very simple and straightforward.
 If someone purchases after clicking your affiliate link, you will receive a percentage of the sale as an affiliate commission.

 According to Statista, affiliate marketing spending in the U.S. alone is expected to reach $8.2 billion by 2022, more than triple what it was ten years earlier.

 After choosing a niche and setting up a website or blog, you will need to find businesses to promote and sign up for their affiliate program.